 However, it does not cover your employee nor the damage to the rental vehicle itself.
 This would fall under your employee’s personal insurance and the rental car company’s optional insurance if it was purchased.

 Non-owned auto insurance similarly covers bodily injury and property damage to the plaintiff in the case of an accident caused by your employee in their personal vehicle.
 Again, this coverage protects your company and not you or the individual employee in the case of a lawsuit.

 Why do I need Hired and Non-Owned Auto Insurance?

 Picture a typical business week at your office.
 On a daily basis, many of your employees undoubtedly use their own personal vehicles to pick up lunch, travel to business meetings, and grab some supplies for the office.
 Maybe a few of your employees are at a conference in another state and have rented cars for the occasion.
 Every time one of your employees leaves the office for business purposes in a car not owned by your company, you are exposing your company to risk.

 If any of these employees were to be involved in an accident that caused bodily injury or property damage to another person, their personal insurance would likely deny coverage because it was a business situation.
 Your company would then be footing the bill for a lawsuit.
-If you were insured with hired and non-owned auto insurance, however, bills for bodily injury and property damage would be paid for up to the combined single limit.
+However, if you were insured with hired and non-owned auto insurance, bills for bodily injury and property damage would be paid for up to the combined single limit.

 The fact is, if you or an employee plans to drive a vehicle not registered to their name for business purposes, hired and non-owned auto insurance needs to be considered as a viable way to protect your company.
-For more information about non-owned auto insurance, call 717-665-2283 or 1-800-537-6880.
+For more information about non-owned auto insurance, call Ruhl Insurance at 717-665-2283 or 1-800-537-6880.